Davide Tizzano

-Davide Tizzano (born 21 May 1968 in Naples) is a retired rower from Italy and a double Olympic gold medalist.
-He won his first gold medal at the 1988 Summer Olympics in Seoul, in the quadruple scull.
-Eight years later he formed a team with Agostino Abbagnale, with whom he triumphed in the men's double scull event.
+Davide Tizzano (21 May 1968 – 29 December 2025) was an Italian rower and a double Olympic gold medalist.
+He won his first gold medal at the 1988 Summer Olympics in Seoul, in the quadruple sculls.
+Eight years later he formed a team with Agostino Abbagnale, with whom he triumphed in the men's double sculls event.
+He participated in two editions of the America's Cup, competing with Il Moro Challenge in 1992 and Mascalzone Latino in 2007.
+He served as president of Italian Rowing Federation from November 2024 till his death.

+Tizzano died on 29 December 2025, at the age of 57.